Applying to the IRB

 Any application approved for research using human subjects will require that the approved consent form include a stamp from the IRB giving the protocol number and the date approved.
 This will ensure that the correct, approved version is being used.
 It will also serve as a reminder of when the protocol must be reviewed again.

-Waiver of IRB Application for Class Projects Using Human Subjects
+Waiver of IRB Application for Undergraduate Class Projects Using Human Subjects

 - The results and data will not be made available to the public beyond those involved in the class.